arijitray1993/r2d3/README.md

 Here are the `exp_name` choices for the various adaptation methods:

 - `llava_incomplete_oneim_campolygon_nomarksbaseline`: This one runs the standard fine-tuning of LLaVA without precise camera orientation during training.
 This is denoted as `FT` in the tables in the paper.
+- `llavadino_oneim_campolygon_nomarksbaseline`: This one runs the standard fine-tuning of LLaVA with a Dino encoder instead of ViT.
+Also without precise camera orientation during training.
+Denoted as `DinoV2 FT` in the tables.
 - `llava_incomplete_oneim_campolygon_onlyyuvdepth_nomarks`: This runs the fine-tuning with estimated overlayed depth on the images (also assuming no precise camera orientation during training).
 Denoted as `depth` in the tables.
 - `llava_incomplete_oneim_campolygonangle_nomarksbaseline`: This runs the fine-tuning of LLaVA with precise camera orientation specidfied using language.
 Denoted as `Orient Language` in the tables.
 - `llava_incomplete_oneim_campolygon_randompointorient` : This runs the fine-tuning with the precise camera orientation marked as a combination of langauge and a point marked in the image with the 3D position.
 Denoted as `Visual Point` in the tables.